alex/what-happens-when/README.rst

     200 OK
     [response headers]

+Note: The HTTP code 200 indicates that the HTTP request was successful.

 Followed by a single newline, and then sends a payload of the HTML content of ``www.google.com``.
 The server may then either close the connection, or if headers sent by the client requested it, keep the connection open to be reused